The Westman Islands - Eldfell volcano & Eldheimar - the Pompei of the North in Iceland

 There are some stories I remember from the eruption.
 People went from house to house to warn the sleeping inhabitants about the volcanic eruption.

 This is how we say in Icelandic that a volcanic eruption has started: "Það er komið gos" or "Það er byrjað að gjósa".

 The first sentence "það er komið gos" can also have another meaning, so when the store owner was awoken by a knock on his door in the middle of the night and heard this sentence, he told them to leave it on the doorstep!

 As the other meaning of this sentence is: "The soda pop has arrived".
 I hope I am quoting this correctly.

 As children we found this answer to be funny, but the situation in the Westman islands was very grave during the volcanic eruption and the inhabitants of the Westman islands were fast asleep when they were abruptly awoken by these ominous tidings.

-A woman answered, when awoken from her sleep, that she would see the eruption in the morning, probably thinking that this was another eruption like the one when Surtsey Island got created ten years earlier in 1963 some 20 km south-west of the Westman Islands.
+A woman answered, when awoken from her sleep, that she would see the eruption in the morning, probably thinking that this was another eruption like the one when Surtsey Island was created ten years earlier in 1963 some 20 km southwest of the Westman Islands.